Zoning in the United States: Equal protection

 Specific zoning laws have been overturned in some other U.S. cases where the laws were not applied evenly (violating equal protection) or were considered to violate free speech.
-In the Atlanta suburb of Roswell, Georgia, an ordinance banning billboards was overturned in court on such grounds.
-It has been deemed that a municipality's sign ordinance must be content neutral with regard to the regulation of signs.
-The city of Roswell, Georgia now has instituted a sign ordinance that regulates signs, based strictly on dimensional and aesthetic codes rather than an interpretation of the sign content (i.e. use of colors, lettering, etc.).
+In the Atlanta suburb of Roswell, Georgia, an ordinance banning billboards was overturned in court the grounds that it unconstitutionally violated the right to freedom of speech.
+Cities are now advised not to regulate signs based on their content.
+Roswell has amended its sign ordinance to regulate signs based strictly on dimensional and aesthetic features rather than the sign content.

 Religious exercise

 On other occasions, religious institutions sought to circumvent zoning laws, citing the Religious Freedom Restoration Act of 1993 (RFRA).
 The Supreme Court eventually overturned RFRA in just such a case, City of Boerne v.
 Flores 521 U.S. 507 (1997).
 Congress enacted the Religious Land Use and Institutionalized Persons Act (RLUIPA) in 2000, however, in an effort to correct the constitutionally objectionable problems of the RFRA.

-In the 2005 case of Cutter v.
-Wilkinson, the United States Supreme Court held RLUIPA to be constitutional as applied to institutionalized persons, but has not yet decided RLUIPA's constitutionality as it relates to religious land uses.
+RLUIPA has been found to be constitutional as applied to institutionalized persons in three United States Supreme Court cases (Cutter v.
+Wilkinson, Sossamon v.
+Texas, and Holt v.
+Hobbs), but as of 2020 no case had decided RLUIPA's constitutionality as it relates to religious land uses.